|

 Notre-Dame.

-The tower visit is open every day except for 25th December and 1st January with the last
+The tower visit is open every day except for 25th December, the 1st January and the 1st

-From April until September it is open from 10am through to 6.30pm, yet in June, July and
+September it is open from 10am through to 6.30pm, yet in June, July and August on a

-August on a Saturday and Sunday it is open from 10am through to 11pm.
-But from
+Saturday and Sunday it is open from 10am through to 11pm.
+But from October until the

-October until the end of March it is open from 10am through to 5.30pm, and hope this is
+end of March it is open from 10am through to 5.30pm.

 The Square